-Pursuant to article 83(3) of the Articles of Association, Ms. Wang Ziyi, who is an executive Director, appointed after the last AGM as an addition to the existing Board, shall retire from office upon the conclusion of the forthcoming AGM and be eligible to offer herself for re-election.
+Pursuant to article 83(3) of the Articles of Association, Mr. CHAN Kwan Yiu, who is an independent non-executive Director, appointed after the last AGM to fill a causal vacancy on the Board, shall retire from office upon the conclusion of the forthcoming AGM and be eligible to offer himself for re-election.

 Pursuant to article 84(1) of the Articles of Association, at each AGM, one-third of the Directors shall retire from office by rotation provided that every Director shall be subject to retirement at an AGM at least once every three years.
 Any Director who retires under article 83(3) of the Articles of Association shall not be taken into account in determining which particular Directors or the number of Directors who are retire by rotation at such meeting pursuant to article 84(2) of the Articles of Association.
-In this regard, Mr. Kwok Pak Yu, Steven and Ms. Ma Sijing, both are independent non-executive Directors, shall retire from office by rotation upon the conclusion of the forthcoming AGM and be eligible to offer themselves for re-election.
+In this regard, Ms. TSUI Annie, an executive Director and Ms. HO Yuen Ki, an independent non-executive Director, shall retire from office by rotation upon the conclusion of the forthcoming AGM and be eligible to offer themselves for re-election.